-Through a cooperative effort between TCC police, metro police departments, dean of students, facility managers and engineers, and faculty; programs on personal safety and security are conducted several times a semester on each campus.
+Through a cooperative effort between TCCPD, metro police departments, dean of students, facility managers and engineers, and faculty, programs on personal safety and security are frequently conducted on each campus.
+These programs include

+Rave Guardian, Civilian Response to Active Shooter Events (CRASE), Sexual Assault Awareness, and DVIS.
 Tulsa Community College does not have off-campus student organizations or residence halls.
-However, a security system has been added including motion and alarm sensors and video cameras in strategic areas.
+A Security Systems have been added including motion and alarm sensors and video cameras in strategic areas.
 Access control points are continuously being developed, and perimeter doors are monitored via video cameras.
 Campus doors are secured, and most are monitored during non-business hours.
 This is an ongoing project at each campus meant to control access and provide students and staff greater safety and security.
-All crime prevention and security awareness programs encourage students and employees are encouraged to be responsible for their own security and the security of others.
+All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the security of others.